al946x/Finance_Application/README.md

 # Finance_Application JS Challenge

 # Description
-In this challenge I was required to find the total months, average change, profits and losses in a set of nested arrays.
-It required me to create nested loops and conditions.
+In this challenge I was required to create a  multiple choice quizz app using JavaScript

 # Installation
 Click on the live link or access through the git hub repo